Security

 Innovation network Security, Project Manager, Bayern Innovativ GmbH, Nuremberg

-Initial situation:
+Initial Situation:

-deltaVision is a German start-up based in Munich and an established supplier of propulsion system components.
-Building on this expertise, the company is developing the Dynamic space Operations VEhicle (DOVE) - a platform for the flexible and rapid positioning of payloads in orbit.
+deltaVision is a German startup based in Munich and an established supplier of propulsion system components.
+Building on this expertise, the company is developing the Dynamic Space Operations Vehicle (DOVE)—a platform for the flexible and rapid positioning of payloads in orbit.

 The platform offers, among other things: